basho/basho_docs/content/riak/ts/1.6.0/using/querying/guidelines.md

 ### Blob data in queries and primary keys

 Blob data should be queried using integers in base 16 (hex) notation, preceded by `0x` using riak shell or by providing any block of data (e.g. binary, text or JSON) through a Riak client library.
+Blob data may only use strict equality (=, !=).

-However, we do not recommend using blob columns in primary keys yet, due to limitations in the `list_keys` API.
+We do not recommend using blob columns in primary keys, due to limitations in the `list_keys` API.

 ### Query parameters